 "I'm sorry.
 How did it happen?"

 "My dad said she fell.
 Said it was an accident.
 But he lied about some other things."
-Tara remembered how she used to fear that she would become a demon.
+Tara remembered how she used to fear that she'd become a demon.
 "And he had a really bad temper.
 In public he was all upstanding but when he got mad, he'd whale on us."

 "So you think he killed her?"